Before you make the decision to become a landlord there are several important factors that you must take into consideration, some of these include.

 You will need to decide what type of tenants you would be happy to accept at the property before you put it on the market for rental (families, professionals, etc).
 Our policy is No Smoking inside our properties and no one strictly on benefits, tenants with tops where employed are usually accepted with a guarantor but case is individual.
 Referencing guidelines preclude anyone with unsatisfied CCJ’s - so thorough independent referencing is very important.

 A large part of the UK population has a pet (or two!) as part of their family.
 You need to weigh up the pros and cons of allowing a pet of the property.
 Allowing pets will widen your market for potential tenants.
 However we understand the concerns you may have as a landlord accepting pets at the property, one of the main concerns is pet damage.
-Every tenant has to pay a deposit which will be in place to cover any dilapidations at the end of the tenancy including pet damage but we can also Guarantee that all the carpets are professionally cleaned sanitized and de-flea as a mandatory condition and the tenants pay an extra £150 Pet Deposit when they move in and sign a disclaimer which states this.
+Every tenant has to pay extra rent towards added wear and tear and a security deposit of 5 weeks rent which will be in place to cover any dilapidations at the end of the tenancy including pet damage, but we can also Guarantee that all the carpets are cleaned to a professional standard as a mandatory condition which is signed for in a pet disclaimer.